RILAB/bis101/lecture03.md

 ## Allele effects

-dominant
+dominant/recessive

 * bad mutations often but not always recessive — dominant negative

-recessive

 incomplete dominance (white/pink/red, draw genotypes)

 * intermediate phenotype — mixing on a quantitative scale
 * remember this is from phenotype perspective -- here looks like mixing

 codominance  — both alleles are expressed

 * blood types (explain)
 * at phenotypic level looks different from incomplete dominance
 * at genetic level both are pretty much the same
-* reality we treat dominance as a variable, where 0 is recessive and 1 is dominant, and phenotype can be e.g. 0, a*d, a (don't need to know, and notation not really correct)
+* reality we treat dominance as a variable, where 0 is recessive and 1 is dominant
+* phenotype can be e.g. 0, a*d, a (don't need to know, and notation not really correct)

 lethal

-* can be dominant or recessive — ??? why is recessive more common?
+* can be dominant or recessive — <strong style="font-size: 150%; color: red;">?</strong> why is recessive more common?

 pleiotropy — has more than one effect

-* often used in a lame way: ??? what other effects might allele that makes longer beans have
+* can be silly <strong style="font-size: 150%; color: red;">?</strong> what other effects might an allele that increases height have?
-* "real" pleiotropy is traits that are less obviously correlated.  perhaps an enzyme is needed for pathway to flower and to make leaf hairs.  a mutant in the gene for that enzyme would have two phenotypes
+* "real" pleiotropy is traits that are less obviously correlated.  perhaps an enzyme is ne5eded for pathway to flower and to make leaf hairs.  a mutant in the gene for that enzyme would have two phenotypes

 Pathways
     genes not in vacuum and not just make one product that does it's thing